 Counseling services are available to all CAU students, graduate and undergraduate at no cost.
 The CAU counseling adheres to strict rules of confidentiality and HIPPA regulations.
-The exception to this would be in situations where mandated by law.
+The exception is situations where mandated by law.
 Counseling records are not available to faculty, administrators, parents, or any other party without prior written consent of the student.
 Counseling provided uses a holistic approach and encourages self-learning in a confidential environment.
 Services provided include:

 - Individual counseling